Assembling Picade Max (4/4)

 You can find our guide showing you how to set up the software side of Picade Max below:

-Beta Feedback
+Feedback

 We hope you enjoyed building your Picade!
-We'd love to know if you encountered any issues during the build and if you have any suggestions for how we can improve the kit and this guide.
+We'd love to know if you encountered any issues during the build and if you have any suggestions for how we can improve the kit and this guide - you can drop us an email at picademaxbeta@pimoroni.com.
 We'd also really like to hear about it if you make any cool modifications to your Picade Max.
-You can drop us an email at picademaxbeta@pimoroni.com - many thanks to everybody who's sent in their feedback so far!
+You can discuss all things Picade Max on our forums or our Discord!

 Search above to find more great tutorials and guides.